JuliaPhysics/Measurements.jl/docs/appendix.rst

 Correlation
 ~~~~~~~~~~~

-Dealing with `correlation
+One must carefully take care of `correlation
 <https://en.wikipedia.org/wiki/Correlation_and_dependence>`__ between two
+measurements when propagating the uncertainty for an operation.
+Actually, the
+term "correlation" may refer to different kind of dependences between two or
+more quantities, what we mean by this term in ``Measurements.jl`` is explained
+in the "Usage" section of this manual.

-``Measurement`` objects, when using functions with `arity
+Dealing with functional correlation between ``Measurement`` objects, when using
-<https://en.wikipedia.org/wiki/Arity>`__ larger than one, is an important
+functions with `arity <https://en.wikipedia.org/wiki/Arity>`__ larger than one,
-feature of this package.
-This is accomplished by keeping inside ``Measurement``
+is an important feature of this package.
+This is accomplished by keeping inside
-objects the list of its derivatives with respect to the independent variables
+each ``Measurement`` object the list of its derivatives with respect to the
-from which the quantity comes, that is updated every time a new mathematical
+independent variables from which the quantity comes, and this list is updated
-operation is performed.
-This role is played by the ``der`` field.
-This
+every time a new mathematical operation is performed.
+This role is played by
-dictionary is useful in order to trace the contribution of each measurement and
+the ``der`` field.
+This dictionary is useful in order to trace the contribution
-propagate the uncertainty in the case of functions with more than one argument.
+of each measurement and propagate the uncertainty in the case of functions with
+more than one argument.

 The use of the list of derivatives has been inspired by Python package
 `uncertainties <https://pythonhosted.org/uncertainties/>`__, but the rest of the
 implementation of ``Measurements.jl`` is completely independent from that of
-this package, even though it may happen to be similar.
+``uncertainties`` package, even though it may happen to be similar.

 Uncertainty Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~